nicorneau/RR_Assignment/storm_R.md

 The main results of this report are presented in this section.

-For the human consequences, tornados turned out to be responsible both for the larger number of fatalities and the larger number of injuries, as it is possible to see in the following barplots.
+Regarding human health consequences, tornados turned out to be responsible both for the larger number of fatalities and the larger number of injuries, as it is possible to see in the following barplots.

 ``` r
 health %>%